Skip to Main Content

 Just like a person’s own aortic valve, bioprosthetic replacement valves can become calcified or stenotic (narrowed) over time, which can prevent the valve from opening completely with each heartbeat.

 Rather than subjecting a patient to another open-chest surgery to replace or repair a dysfunctional bioprosthetic valve, surgeons may be able to place a new transcatheter valve into the existing valve by accessing the heart through a blood vessel.
-The technique was described in a recent case report from cardiothoracic physicians at The Texas Heart Institute and Baylor College of Medicine in Houston, Texas.
+The technique was described in a recent case report from cardiothoracic physicians at Baylor College of Medicine in Houston, Texas.

 This so-called “valve-in-valve” approach was used in a 61-year-old patient who, five years previously, had undergone aortic valve replacement with a 25-mm Edwards INTUITY Elite bioprosthetic valve.
 This valve is made of bovine pericardial tissue and a metal stent framework that includes a stainless-steel “skirt” for support.